TERMS AND CONDITIONS

 9. GENERAL

-9.1 Amendment: Subject to clauses 1.5, these Terms may only be amended by written instrument executed by the Parties.
+9.1 Amendment: These Terms may only be amended by written instrument executed by the Parties.

 9.2 Assignment: Subject to clauses 9.3 and 9.13, a Party must not assign, novate or deal with the whole or any part of its rights or obligations under these Terms without the prior written consent of the other Party (such consent is not to be unreasonably withheld).